is out now.

 Moss was founded by Connor Guy, a book editor in New York City, and Alex Davis-Lawrence, a filmmaker based in Los Angeles.
 Both were born and raised in Seattle.

-Over time, our team has expanded to include Amy Wilson, a poet from Oregon and our Director of Outreach; Alayna Becker, our Managing editor; Cali Kopczick, our Programming Coordinator; our Contributing Editors in fiction and non-fiction, Diana Xin, M. Allen Cunningham, Michael Chin, Steven L. Moore, and Sharma Shields; our Poetry Editors, Dujie Tahat, Ashley Toliver, and Jalayna Carter; and our team of Readers, including Angelica Lai, Sasheem Silkiss-Hero, Paisley Green, Kimm Stammen, Elissa Favero, Jamie Bails, and Jenny Liou.
+Over time, our team has expanded to include Amy Wilson, a poet from Oregon and our Director of Outreach; Alayna Becker, our Managing editor; Cali Kopczick, our Programming Coordinator; our Contributing Editors in fiction and non-fiction, Diana Xin, Michael Chin, Steven L. Moore, and Sharma Shields; our Poetry Editors, Dujie Tahat, Ashley Toliver, and Jalayna Carter; and our team of Readers, including Angelica Lai, Sasheem Silkiss-Hero, Paisley Green, Kimm Stammen, Elissa Favero, Jamie Bails, and Jenny Liou.

 To keep up with Moss on social media, find us on Twitter and Facebook.

 Praise for Moss